 - Finally, the discussions for the inclusion of substances in this hazard class should weigh of all of the available scientific evidence (including independent scientific evidence) and leave room for expert judgement.
 As the identification of endocrine disruptors is complex, the EDC classification under CLP should allow for a case-by-case approach.

 Bringing greater flexibility for increased health protection, by granting the European Commission the mandate to initiate the classification process.
 Overhauls in the legal text should help authorities speed up the hazard classification process and guarantee that the process remains fully focused on hazard considerations, and not on any risk considerations.

 Committing to scientific excellence in the assessment process for classification.
 The provisions to guarantee a better use of all available data, including all relevant independent scientific literature, need to be clarified throughout the classification process.
 This is important not only to ensure that the system is less reliant on toxicity studies coming directly from companies, but also to help reduce reliance on animal studies.

 In the long term, HEAL supports a system where toxicity studies of a substance or mixture are no longer provided by companies but are commissioned by an independent institution (for example, the European Chemicals Agency or a public authority), and are carried out in independent laboratories.
 In line with the ‘polluter pays’ principle, the costs should be paid by companies and fed into a fund managed by the independent institution in charge.

 In our view, the system would also benefit of improved guidance in relation to transparency and independence in the classification process (for instance through the development of an independence policy for the authorities involved).

-To summarize our vision for reforming the EU rules on the classification, labelling and packaging of chemicals to better protect health, HEAL published an easy-to-use infographic:
+To summarize our vision for reforming the EU rules on the classification, labelling and packaging of chemicals to better protect health, HEAL has published a series of easy-to-use infographics:

 This campaign page will be frequently updated with new resources and updates throughout 2022.